Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 The following properties apply to any .NET Core agent-wide configurations. <!-- More words here... -->

   * **dotnet**:
     * **enable_instrumentation_optimizations**: Indicate that the agent should allow CLR optimizations of JIT-compiled methods.
     * **enable_jit_inlining**: Indicate that the agent should allow the CLR to inline methods that are not instrumented by Contrast.
     * **skip_profiler_check**: Indicate that the agent should not check for other profilers before starting.
     * **thread_analysis**: Valid values are `full` or `web`. `Full` indicates instrumenting all threading operations to fully follow dataflow. `Web` indicates following dataflow only through built-in sync and async web operations, but not user-managed threads/tasks.
 Using `web` can improve agent performance.
-    * **enable_chaining:** Enable the profiler chaining feature to allow Contrast to work alongside other tools that use the CLR Profiling API.

 ### Inventory properties